GeoscienceAustralia/sira/docs/source/index.rst

 natural hazards (i.e. infrastructure system response to environmental excitation).

-The impact assessment is incorporates the :term:`fragilities <fragility>` of individual system components and their topological configuration within the infrastructure system under study.
+The impact assessment incorporates the :term:`fragilities <fragility>` of individual system components and their topological configuration within the infrastructure system under study.
 This analysis is supplemented by an assessment of the post-hazard system functionality through network flow analysis, and consequent restoration times and costs.

-The primary focus has been on studying responses of infrastructure facilities (e.g. power generation plants, high voltage substations).
-The data models, scenario specification options, and the codebase have been extended to allow the same methodology to be applied to modelling geospatially dispersed networks along with facilities (e.g. electricity transmission networks and substations).
+The primary focus has been on studying responses of infrastructure systems, both facilities (e.g. power generation plants, high voltage substations) and geospatially dispersed networks (electricity transmission networks), to earthquake hazards.
+The methodology is implemented in an open-source Python package.

 Limitations: At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
 However, the methodology